gungoresin/pdsnd_github/README.md

 Data covers the first six month of 2017.

 Project includes these statistics:
--Popular times of Travel
+-Popular Times of Travel
--Popular Stations and trip
+-Popular Stations and Trip
--Trip duration
+-Trip Duration
--User info
+-User Info

 ### Files used
 chicago.csv